osohq/oso/docs/content/python/new-roles/getting-started.md

 - *org_member*: Has the `read` permission.
 - *org_owner*: Has the `read` and `create_repo` permissions.

-Permissions are actions associated with a resource.
+Permissions are actions associated with a resource type.
 A permission can directly reference an action defined in the same resource.
 Later, we'll see how to add permissions defined on other resources to roles.